matthew-s-nelson/proyak/README.md

 ## Other Tips
 - Run `npm run lint` before pushing your code.
 The GitHub actions workflow will fail if there's any linting errors.
 - Check out the `README.md` in the scripts directory to learn how to do run the script to deploy the edge functions to Supabase from the command line.
+   - Note: I also added a GitHub action to deploy the edge functions.
+You just have to push your commits and then manually run the `Deploy Function` workflow.